shubh123a3/Hybrid-Models-BSHW-Heston-Hull-White-Schobel-Zhu-Hull-White-Diverfication-Product-Hull-White/README.md

 ### Calibration, Simulation, and Industry Practice Tips

 - **Model Calibration:**
   Calibrate parameters using market data.
-For instance, align the yield curve and the implied volatility surface by minimizing the pricing error between the model and market prices.
+For example, align the yield curve and the implied volatility surface by minimizing the pricing error between the model and market prices.

 - **Simulation Techniques:**
   Use Monte Carlo simulation to generate sample paths that respect the correlation between asset prices and interest rates.